Allusian/Documents/ADAO Handbook/ADAO_Handbook.md

 1. **GovToken Holders**

 Are individuals who hold the ADAO Governance Token (ADAO).
 GovToken Holders are responsible for deciding the priorities of the DAO through the proposal process.
-No assets may be moved out of the DAO treasury without a vote of GovToken Holders and all program coordination is formalized through votes on proposals.
+No assets may be moved out of the DAO treasury without a vote of GovToken Holders, and all program coordination is formalized through votes on proposals.
 To obtain the GovToken Holder role it is necessary to register the wallet holding the GovTokens via HazelBot on ADAOs discord server.

 2. **Active Contributors** | Discord role: **ADAO Builder**

 Community volunteers who dedicate their time to DAO projects or working groups.
 Individuals who contribute can claim bounties from the DAO treasury and use any GovTokens they receive to vote on what projects the DAO should work on next.
 Working group leads will be in charge of nominating members of their working groups to become active contributors, as well as initiating the removal of the role if the member becomes inactive.
-Roles will be assigned by ADAO server administrators.
+Roles will be assigned and managed by ADAO server administrators and automation.
 The ADAO Builder role will be working group specific, e.g. **ADAO Builder Development**, **ADAO Builder Administration**

 3. **Community Associates** | Discord role: **ADAO Supporter**

 Any member of the Cardano community who chooses to associate with ADAO.
 Even if an individual does not yet hold any GovTokens they can engage in legitimate peripheral participation by engaging in community discussions to help guide DAO efforts.
 By joining the ADAO discord server and verifying oneself the role is automatically assigned by the system.

 4. **Core Contributor**